Former ‘RHOC’ Star Meghan King Edmonds Seemingly Slams Ex Jim After His Coronavirus Battle

 “Omg, I am cracking up.
 I hope that is based on a real conversation!” one person said as another told Meghan she deserved “so much better” than the person she married.

-Meghan also posted the seemingly shady post on her Instagram Stories and in the caption of that post, she said, “Byeeeeeeee,” with a waving hand and laughing-crying emoji.
+Meghan also posted the seemingly shady post on her Instagram stories and in the caption of that post, she said, “Byeeeeeeee,” with a waving hand and laughing-crying emoji.

 Although the majority of Meghan’s fans and followers seemed to think that Meghan was speaking about her former spouse in her Tik Tok post, she didn’t name anyone on either Tik Tok or Instagram.

-As Us Weekly also shared, Jim confirmed his coronavirus diagnosis last week on his Instagram Stories, telling his followers that he tested positive for pneumonia and the virus before adding that he is now symptom-free and doing really well.
+As Us Weekly also shared, Jim confirmed his coronavirus diagnosis last week on his Instagram stories, telling his followers that he tested positive for pneumonia and the virus before adding that he is now symptom-free and doing really well.
 Jim also encouraged his followers to take the virus seriously and seek medical help if they experience symptoms that could be in line with that of COVID-19.

 View this post on Instagram